This week we are joined by Sandy Pitcher, Chief Executive at The Department of Human Services!

 Addressing family violence, Pitcher outlines systemic improvements explored by the Royal Commission, including insights from children and perpetrators.
 Emphasising early intervention, she calls for community education on issues like domestic violence, coercive control and financial literacy.
 By focusing on accessibility and empowerment, Pitcher underscores the need for holistic, collaborative approaches to reduce violence, foster resilience, and enhance well-being across South Australia.

-This week we are joined by Rebecca Plummer, CEO of JusticeNet SA!
-Together we discuss the amazing work done at JusticeNet SA, providing free...
+This week we are joined by Greg Pattinson, CEO of Foodbank SA!
+Together we discuss strategies to combat food insecurity, including partnering with local...